alphagov/notifications-python-client/README.md

     "status_code":"400",
     "errors":[{
                  "error": "BadRequestError",
-                 "message": "Can’t send to this recipient using a team-only API key" ]}
+                 "message": "Can"t send to this recipient using a team-only API key" ]}
 }
 </pre>